 Insulin resistance and elevated androgen levels are both associated with altered cholesterol levels in women with PCOS.
 Vitamin D and calcium supplementation has beneficial effects on cholesterol markers.
 Left untreated, high cholesterol can contribute to an increased risk of heart disease.

-Given the benefits of vitamin D for symptoms of PCOS, it’s a good idea to make this nutrient a part of your healing tool kit.
+Given the benefits of vitamin D for symptoms of PCOS, it’s a good idea to make this nutrient part of your health routine.
 So, how do you do that?

 Asemi, Z., Foroozanfard, F., Hashemi, T., Bahmani, F., Jamilian, M., & Esmaillzadeh, A. (2015).
 Calcium plus vitamin D supplementation affects glucose metabolism and lipid concentrations in overweight and obese vitamin D deficient women with polycystic ovary syndrome.
 Clinical Nutrition, 34(4), 586–592.
 Retrieved from https://doi.org/10.1016/j.clnu.2014.09.015